 2:17 AM – In a ten-tier wedding cake of murder and mayhem, Doug’s utterly brutal demise – literally having his skull pushed in by an especially in-your-face Jason – is the centerpiece and cherry on top all at once.
 Gah, his singing in the shower wasn’t that bad.

-2:23 AM – I don’t know quite how to explain the shot where Gordon, the Jarvis family’s faithful Golden Retriever, escapes through a closed second story window in an apparent mad panic and then is never mentioned again.
+2:23 AM – I don’t know quite how to explain the shot where Gordon, the Jarvis family’s faithful Golden Retriever, escapes the not-Psycho house by jumping through a closed second story window in an apparent mad panic and then is never mentioned again.
 This does neatly foreshadow Trish’s own forthcoming jailbreak swan dive, and it’s a flashy, if empty, use of slow motion, which Zito adores the way I love pickles and craft beer.
 If, as they say, animals can sense evil, I imagine finally taking a big whiff of Jason would be sufficient cause to depart the premises with all speed.
 Learning from Muffin’s fakeout demise in Part 2, and determining to avoid a similar fate, would also be unimpeachable logic.

-2:23:30 AM – Meanwhile, back at the cabin, Tommy has found and is now rifling through Rob’s handy dossier of newspaper clippings on the Voorhees legend.
+2:23:30 AM – Meanwhile, back at the cabin, Tommy has found and is now rifling through Rob’s handy complete dossier of newspaper clippings on the Voorhees legend.
 His wheels are clearly turning.

 2:24 AM – Trish and Rob make both a cute couple and a solid expeditionary force, as far as that goes.
 But then he makes the mistake of exploring the not-Psycho house’s basement while she surveys the damage upstairs.
 Soon enough, Rob’s running afoul of the business end of one of those multi-pronged garden hoes.
 Before this screening, I’d forgotten just what an impressive percentage of the series’ best individual moments were spent exploring dark basements or similar musky enclosures.

-2:27 AM – Jimmy’s corkscrewed corpse is essentially crucified in the doorway to the not-Psycho house’s kitchen, which in itself is crazy enough – Trish busts out and then crawls through the window above the sink to avoid touching him – but the way an all-business Jason idly tears him down as he storms through is just wicked.
+2:27 AM – Jimmy’s corkscrewed corpse is essentially crucified in the doorway of the not-Psycho house’s kitchen, which in itself is crazy enough – Trish busts out and then crawls through the window above the sink to avoid touching him – but the way an all-business Jason idly tears him down as he storms through is just wicked.

 2:27:30 AM – An awful lot of exposed windows in the Jarvis cabin – just sayin’ – and Jason, as we’ve seen, doesn’t exactly have trouble with glass on his worst day.
 T-minus five and counting until somebody/some body comes crashing on through.
 My money’s on Rob.